john123zerg/Mujoco_high_jump_simulator/README.md

 # Mujoco_high_jump_simulator

+First, we sincerely appreciate https://github.com/DLR-RM/stable-baselines3 for supplying the base code.

 Our goal is to simulate a Mujoco high jump since the Mujoco usually only aims to go forward.